kalekdev/uni/fundamentals/cpp.typ

 - `for(auto v: vArray)` - range over an iterable without explicit index
 - `enum class` - Doesn't explicitly map to int, safer and recommended
 - `func(&int)` - Reference to int, like pointer but dereferencing happens automatically and introduces some restrictions similar to how the `const` keyword restricts modification, recommended instead of pointers
+- If one needs to reassign, use a pointer.
+References can only be set once.
+- `int* myPointer = &someInt; std::cout << *myPointer;`.
+The order of the const keyword(s) is very important to determine if the target or the pointer itself is const.
+This doesn't prevent the target from being changed some other way, only not through that pointer
 - Always pair unions with an enum to represent which type its supposed to take on
-- Properties of an object accessed with `object.property`, of a pointer to an object using `pointer->property` (or simply `.` if it is a reference `&` not raw pointer), and members of a class are accessed using `std::cout`
+- Properties of an object accessed with `object.property`, of a pointer to an object using `pointer->property` (equivalent to `(*pointer).property`), or simply `.` if it is a reference `&` not raw pointer, and members of a class are accessed using `std::cout`
 - `lvalue` - an object that occupies some identifiable location in memory and can be assigned to
 - `rvalue` - expressions that aren't `lvalue`s, an object that isn't in memory, usually on the RHS in expression
 - Expression evaluation may be short circuited (compiler optimization).
 For example: `1 != 2 && 6/3 == 1` will skip the right hand side division, unless it contains an assignment or something that could affect the control flow.